-Financial monitoring of CLJ Associates will be conducted by Crowe Horwath no later than April 30th of each Program Year.
+Financial monitoring of Vincennes University will be conducted by Crowe Horwath no later than April 30th of each Program Year.

-CLJ Associates monitoring of Vincennes University and Rampley Consulting will be conducted no later than May 15th of each Program Year.
+Staff to the Board and One-Stop Operator monitoring of Vincennes University will be conducted throughout the program year with a formal report released no later than June 1st of each Program Year.